alicanyuksel/labenlp/README.md

 **NLP Annotator:**

-- NER Annotation
+- NER Annotation --> 65%
-- Q&A Annotation
+- Q&A Annotation --> 0%

-to be completed !
+**to be completed !**

-# Screenshot from the first version beta
+## Screenshot from the first version beta

 <p align="center">
 <img src="./src/assets/ss-first-version.png">
 </p>

-TODO:
+## TODO:

-- add a server side in order to have a tokenizer
+- why not, add a database, so we could save the annotations and come back to it later to finish it.
-- why not, add also a database, so we could save the annotations and come back to it later to finish it.
+- some improvement for token management